 - Organisational systems required to ensure that patients who deteriorate are recognised and responded to.

-The Commission updated the Consensus Statement in 2016, and is currently undertaking a second review in 2019.
-It is anticipated that the third edition of the Consensus Statement will include an increased emphasis on the importance of determining the reason for deterioration, including forming, testing, communicating, managing and documenting provisional and differential diagnoses.
+The third edition of the Consensus Statement includes an increased emphasis on the importance of determining the reason for deterioration, including forming, testing, communicating, managing and documenting provisional and differential diagnoses.

 National Consensus Statement resources